Surgery and anesthesia · Monitoring protocol

 Laser therapy

-Applied to surgical sites to reduce inflammation and accelerate tissue healing.
+Applied to surgical sites to reduce inflammation and support tissue healing.

 Multimodal analgesia

-Combination of complementary pain medications for optimal comfort with minimal side effects.
+Several complementary pain medications for optimal comfort, with the fewest side effects possible.

 Emergency care